 White Hibiscus is one of the color variations of the hibiscus plant that is quite popular.
-Known for its large and flowery appearance, these plants thrive in a tropical setting.
-The trumpet-shaped flowers come in many colors, but red, purple, white and orange are the most popular.
+Known for their extensive and flowery appearance, these plants thrive in a tropical setting.
+The trumpet-shaped flowers come in many colors, but red, purple, white, and orange are the most popular.
 In a garden setting, these plants can attract amazing hummingbirds and bumblebees.
-They are often known for their fragrant smell and sweet aroma that they release.
+They are often known for the fragrant smell and sweet aroma that they release.
 A fantastic tea is made from this plant, and it is dried and recognized as a delicacy in Mexico.

-This plant needs to have the full sun of the morning, but shade by evening.
+This plant needs to have the full sun of the morning but shade by evening.
 Planting them in the right spot may be a little tricky.
 This plant is known as drought-tolerant, but it will still need to be watered once a week.
 The more water the plant has, the more it will flower.
 In the Southern U.S. states, it is not uncommon to find these plants growing in the wild.
-They survive best in zones 5-8 but have also been able to survive in other parts of the country.
+They survive best in zones 5-8 but have also survived in other parts of the country.

 All three of these plants would make a fantastic addition to any landscape.
-Even those who have little experience in flowering shrubs and plants can easily plant a variation from the mallow family and watch it reach its potential.
+Even those with little experience in flowering shrubs and plants can easily plant a variation from the mallow family and watch it reach its potential.